theOnlyihao/MATH4100_Ind_Prob_in_AM/README.md

 These behavioral cohorts will allow us to personalize the nurse experience in important ways.
 We can send more timely and relevant communications, improve our in-app shift recommendations, and offer more effective promotions if we understand what behavior patterns characterize a given nursing professional.

-For this project, we will use some machine learning techniques such as PCA, k-mean cluestring and other statistical techniques.
+For this project, we used several unsupervised learning techniques and supervised learning techniques to achieve the problems we metioned.

-## Week 1 to 5:

-Build knowledeges for the project such as clustering and classification in Machine Learning filed.
-We also did some data pre-processing and data visualization for the dataset to see the features of the data by pid.

-## Weel 6 to 7:

-Will apply PCA and k-mean clustering method to data set.